Silent MyISAM Table Definition Changes and mysqldump

 - Another solution is to only symlink InnoDB tables, which are less intelligence in this manner.

 - Instead of dumping everything in one dump file, dump the data and the schema into separate files.
 The schema file should be fairly small and easily editable with Emacs.

-4 comments on “Silent MyISAM Table Definition Changes and mysqldump”
+4 Responses to “Silent MyISAM Table Definition Changes and mysqldump”